Josh Wolf, independent journalist. For more information on his case, visit JoshWolf.net.

 JOSH WOLF: The protest was against the G8 summit, which was going on in Gleneagles, Scotland, at the time.
 It started in the Mission — it was actually completely in the Mission District of San Francisco.
 There was probably about 100 people, mostly anarchists.
 It was facilitated by a group called Anarchist Action, and they proceeded to walk through the streets.
 There was some minor property damage, some spray-painting, that sort of thing, dragging newspaper stands into the streets.
 At some point in time, the police — kind of the tactical police squad backed off, and the main police didn’t seem to be around.
 At that point, a lone squad car that was just patrolling the neighborhood proceeded to accelerate into the crowd.
 This is what set off the issues that have since become so explosive, because shortly after the car rammed into the crowd, they took off and tackled two individuals.

 I happened to be witnessing and filming one, who was being choked, and you could see it on my videotape.
 The other individual, the other cop that took off, I don’t really know what happened, because I was following the one.
-The cop that I wasn’t filming was apparently struck in the head during some sort of an altercation, and at some point, allegedly by the US Attorney, someone threw some sort of a firework four days after the Fourth of July in the vicinity of the cop car, although when I walked past the cop car I certainly didn’t see any flames protruding, and the damage report shows that there wasn’t really any damage to the cop car beyond a broken taillight.
+The cop that I wasn’t filming was apparently struck in the head during some sort of an altercation, and at some point, allegedly by the U.S. attorney, someone threw some sort of a firework four days after the 4th of July in the vicinity of the cop car, although when I walked past the cop car I certainly didn’t see any flames protruding, and the damage report shows that there wasn’t really any damage to the cop car beyond a broken taillight.

 AMY GOODMAN: Josh Wolf, why aren’t you protected by California Shield Law, that protects journalists?